cyclejs/cyclejs/rx-run/README.md

   data production from data consumption.
 As result, apps in Cycle have nothing comparable to imperative calls such as `setState()`, `forceUpdate()`, `replaceProps()`, `handleClick()`, etc.
-* **Unidirectional Dataflow**: Cycle is essentially a tool to build circular-dependent event streams.
+* **Unidirectional Dataflow**: Cycle is essentially a tool to build circularly dependent event streams.
 This enables any circular unidirectional architecture to be built easily.
   In particular, the Model-View-User-Intent architecture is easy to build with Cycle: data moves from Model to View, graphics move from View to User, User generates interaction